LeeRenJie/Newsletter-signup-page/README.md

 * To change the URL name, refer [here](https://devcenter.heroku.com/articles/renaming-apps)
 * You can now share it with others for them to signup for your newsletter and view their emails via Mail Chimp.
 * An alternative for email marketing!
+* There are explanations in the app.js file to have a brief explanation of how each line of codes work.